olligobber/LocalNonogram/README.md

 ───┴─┴─┴─┴─┘
 ```

-This code is incredibly slow to run for large sizes, as it looks at every nxn grid, of which there are 2^(n^2), determines its hints, and attempts to apply inefficient logic to solve it.
-On a cheap laptop, n=4 takes about 2 seconds, and n=5 takes about 42 minutes.
-My current estimate for n=6 is that it will take 31.9 years.
+This code is incredibly slow to run for large sizes, as it looks at every nxm grid, of which there are 2^(n*m), determines its hints, and attempts to apply inefficient logic to solve it.
+On a cheap laptop, 4x4 takes about 2 seconds, and 5x5 takes about 42 minutes.
+My current estimate for 6x6 is that it will take 31.9 years.

 ## Dependencies